 The image disk partition is best reformatted using the web browser interface button.
-The filesystem is set as EXT4 without journaling for best possible save times and compatibility with Windows operating systems using Samba.
+The filesystem is set as EXT4 for best possible save times and compatibility with Windows operating systems over USB.
+Formatting with a different file system, such as ext4, will work, but camera cycle time will be much slower, and Windows may not recognize the file system type.